denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 To ensure that snapshots are only created for the correct volume, the `TargetTags` parameter uses the `EBS_STACK_ID` value to identify the appropriate volume.

 ### 2.4.
-Adding support for automatic attaching/detaching the EBS data volume
+Adding support for automatic attaching and detaching the EBS data volume

 #### 2.4.1.
 Provision Host Script
 The final step in the process is to create two scripts for automatically `attaching` and `detaching` the `EBS` data volume.
 These scripts are stored in `Amazon Systems Manager` and can be executed either manually through the AWS Management Console or via the AWS `CLI`.

 To provision the `SSM` scripts, I reused the same logic applied when provisioning the `EBS` data volume and `DLM` policy in the `provision host` script.

 First, I added a new variable at the beginning of the script to generate the `CloudFormation` stack name.